developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

     * com.&#42;

 * Wildcard searches can include "com.androidX" where X=any character except dot (.).
-* The `enterprisehomescreen.log` file will store error messages resulting from invalid wildcard usare.
+* The `enterprisehomescreen.log` file will store error messages resulting from invalid wildcard usage.
 * The EHS app and EHS installer always are excluded from any filtered app list.

 #### URL Example